maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there other Python IDEs?

+There is the complete overhaul [pybricks](https://pybricks.com/).
+It replaces the IDE (by a browser app), it replaces the firmware (no worries, you can always put the official LEGO one back), it supports Robot Inventor (Spike Prime) but also other LEGO bricks (like the technic hubs).

 A very light Python IDE is [https://github.com/harbaum/upide](https://github.com/harbaum/upide).
 Works out-of-the-box with Spike and Robot Inventor.
 I like it: simple, yet gives full acess to file system and REPL.